Whatsapp Icon

 Consult Professionals

-Always consult with a healthcare professional before starting any new treatment, including complementary therapies, to ensure they are safe and suitable for your individual health condition.
+Always consult with a healthcare professional before starting any new treatment, including complementary therapies, to ensure they are safe and suitable for your health condition.

 Supplements Popularly Used During Mouth Cancer Treatment

 Mouth cancer, also known as oral cancer, can be a challenging and distressing condition, affecting how a person eats, drinks, and speaks.
 Many patients seek additional support beyond standard medical treatments to help manage symptoms and improve their quality of life.
 While it's crucial to consult with a healthcare provider before starting any new supplement, some are commonly considered by those undergoing treatment for mouth cancer.
-Heres an overview:
+Here is an overview:

 • Omega-3 Fatty Acids: Found in fish oil and flaxseed oil, omega-3s can potentially help reduce inflammation and improve immune function, which can be beneficial during cancer treatment.